PaoranCSG/paorancsg.github.io/index.md

 <h3 id="clockwork-survivors"> Lead Game Programmer - Clockwork Survivors - Cool Smithy Games - 2023</h3>
-An autoshooter game where you only need to jump and avoid enemies and collect powerups and experience.
+An autoshooter and autorunner game where you only need to jump and avoid enemies and collect powerups and experience.

 I created a seeded map generator and an upgrade system, where you gain a combination of two upgrades.
 I also created some shaders, including a shield shader and a fluid shader.
 I created a UI system which works on both a controller and with a pointer.

 The game is published in <a href="https://store.steampowered.com/app/2062390/Clockwork_Survivors">Steam</a>, <a href="https://store.epicgames.com/en-US/p/clockwork-survivors-c6b7c4"> Epic Games Store</a>, and <a href= "https://coolsmithygames.itch.io/clockwork-survivors">itch.io</a>.

-*Made with Unity*
+*made with Unity*

 <img title="Clockwork Survivors Screenshot" alt="a screenshot of Clocwork Survivors gameplay" src="/assets/images/ClockworkScreenshot.jpg">